Gabby Petito's family and police urge her fiancé to come forward with any information about her disappearance - Local News 8

 "This is the love of your life.
 It's been out there on social media.
 You posted on your accounts.
 If that is true, then do the right thing.
 You need to do it now.
 Stop waiting," Schmidt said.

-Garrison told CNN that his department isn’t working on obtaining a search warrant for Laundrie’s home because they haven’t concluded that a crime has occurred.
-“In order to get a search warrant, you have to be tied to a crime.
-Right now, we don’t have a crime,” Garrison explained.
+Garrison told CNN his department isn't working to obtain a search warrant for Laundrie's home because they haven't concluded that a crime has occurred.
+"In order to get a search warrant, you have to be tied to a crime.
+Right now, we don't have a crime," Garrison said.

-The couple, though, did have a recent interaction with police in Moab, Utah.
+The couple did, however, have a recent interaction with police in Moab, Utah.

 Last month, officers with the Moab City Police Department responded to reports of disorderly conduct involving Petito and Laundrie, which ended with a report describing them as having "engaged in some sort of altercation."

+You can view the video with Petito below and the video with Laudrie below that.

-The report, which was released by the police department, indicates that Laundrie and Petito had a physical fight following an argument, but “both the male and female reported they are in love and engaged to be married and desperately didn’t wish to see anyone charged with a crime,” according to the report from Officer Eric Pratt.
+The report released by the police department indicates Laundrie and Petito had a physical fight following an argument, but "both the male and female reported they are in love and engaged to be married and desperately didn't wish to see anyone charged with a crime," according to the report from Officer Eric Pratt.

 The officers who responded to the incident suggested that Laundrie and Petito should separate for the night, according to the report.
 Petito is described by one officer as "confused and emotional."